Generic Name: hydralazine (hye-DRAL-a-zeen)

 - Hydralazine tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant while taking hydralazine tablets, contact your doctor.
 You will need to discuss the benefits and risks of using hydralazine tablets while pregnant.
-It is not known if hydralazine tablets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are using hydralazine tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of hydralazine tablets: